jamcalli/Pulsarr/docs/docs/development/environment-variables.md

 syncIntervalSeconds=10                 # Sync interval in seconds
 queueProcessDelaySeconds=60            # Queue processing delay in seconds

+# Reverse Proxy Configuration (Optional)
+basePath=/                             # Base path for subfolder deployments (default: /)
+                                       # Examples: "/pulsarr", "/apps/pulsarr"
+                                       # Only needed when hosting behind a reverse proxy in a subfolder

 # Notification Queue Settings
 pendingWebhookRetryInterval=20         # Retry interval for pending notifications in seconds pendingWebhookMaxAge=10                # Max age for pending notifications in minutes